ActuallyConnor/sails-js-hook-dotenv/README.md

 ### Configuration

 You can add configuration options for this hook in `config/dotenv.js` by default.
-Currently, the only option is a
-boolean: `active`.
-Setting this to false will disable this hook.

 ```js
 module.exports.dotenv = {